 You’ve just had a baby.
 You know you should be excited and happy.
 But instead you find yourself crying for no reason.
+You may have trouble coping with your daily tasks.
 You feel sad, tired, and hopeless most of the time.
 You may even feel ashamed or guilty.
-But what you’re going through is not your fault.
-And you can feel better.
+But what you’re going through is not your fault and you can feel better.
 Talk to your doctor.
 He or she can help.

 Depression is a mood disorder that affects the way you think and feel.
 The most common symptom is a feeling of deep sadness.
 You may also feel as if you just can’t cope with life.
 Other symptoms include:

 No longer finding pleasure in things you used to

 You may be weepy and tired right after giving birth.
 These feelings are normal.
 They’re sometimes called the “baby blues.”
 These blues go away after 2 or 3 weeks.
 However, postpartum (meaning “after birth”) depression lasts much longer and is more severe than the "baby blues".
 It can make you feel sad and hopeless.
 You may also fear that your baby will be harmed and worry about being a bad mother.